Nikitha-13/Pizza-Slicing-Simulator/README.md

 ## Usage
 1 Input: Run the script and enter the number of slices you want when prompted.
-* Enter the number of slices you want:
+* Enter the number of slices you want :

 2 Output: The script will then display the pizza slicing information, specifying the degrees for each slice.
 * Slicing the pizza into {num_slices} slices :